Ckef/groufix/README.md

 ## Building

-The project is shipped with a Makefile, run `make` without a target to view all possible build targets.
+The project is shipped with a Makefile, run `make` or `mingw32-make` without a target to view all possible build targets.
 Each supported operating system has an explicit target.
 It is also possible to cross-compile _groufix_ to Windows using the `mingw-w64` package.

 The Makefile takes the following flags: